-TION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low Commonwealth funding would be required to cover capital funding requirements and operational shortfalls on an ongoing basis to ensure affordability. • Transfer of responsibilities for electricity and/or sewerage to a State partner or similar, with the Commonwealth responsible for funding any operational shortfall on an ongoing basis to ensure service affordability and service charges comparable to other Australian jurisdictions. • Divestment of the telecom function to Telstra, with the Commonwealth ensuring appropriate service provision at an affordable price under a universal service obligation arrangement.
-59. That the introduction of any alternative arrangements maximises the employment of local workers where possible rather than utilising external outsourcing. н 60.
-That responsibility for the liquor bond remain with NIRC given the significant financial contribution it provides to NIRC and has limited financial and resourcing risk. н 61.
+SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low Transfer of responsibilities for electricity and/or sewerage to a State partner or similar, with the Commonwealth responsible for funding any operational shortfall on an ongoing basis to ensure service affordability and service charges comparable to other Australian jurisdictions.
+Divestment of the telecom function to Telstra, with the Commonwealth ensuring appropriate service provision at an affordable price under a universal service obligation arrangement.
+59. That the introduction of any alternative arrangements maximises the employment of local workers where possible rather than utilising external outsourcing. Н 60.
+That responsibility for the liquor bond remain with NIRC given the significant financial contribution it provides to NIRC and has limited financial and resourcing risk. Н 61.
 That responsibility for the waste function remain with NIRC, but with the necessary capital and operational funding assistance provided by the Commonwealth to ensure that NIRC can meet its environmental and public health obligations. Н 62.
 That the easements required to operate the utilities servicing the Island be formalised, with appropriate valuation adjustments and compensation payments arranged. М Fire Services 63.
 That the Commonwealth and NIRC consider the most appropriate option for the ARFFS to ensure that NIRC and the local community are not subsidising the service, noting that NIRC's financial sustainability position would be enhanced if it were not responsible for funding the service at all and any risks associated with fluctuating passenger fee revenues are removed altogether and transferred to the Commonwealth and/or ASA.
 The alternative options may be to integrate service provision with ASA and/or extend Commonwealth SDA funding to include ARFFS. М State Disconnect 64.
-That the Commonwealth and NIRC consider the available options to mitigate against the 'State Disconnect' that presently exists, including: н
+That the Commonwealth and NIRC consider the available options to mitigate against the 'State Disconnect' that presently exists, including: The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. Н

-ECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. • The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet compliance and service obligations.
+SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet compliance and service obligations.
 Delivery of financial and non-financial support via a State partner, with the Commonwealth compensating the State partner.
 Scope for Economic 65.
 That the Commonwealth and NIRC - in conjunction with the appropriate representative group/s - develop an action plan to address known barriers to economic development and accepted opportunities for industry growth. М Expansion 66.
 That the Commonwealth and NIRC - in conjunction with the appropriate representative group/s - develop business cases to explore the economic viability of identified opportunities to expand the economic base of Norfolk Island. М 6.4 SYSTEMS CAPABILITY 67.
 NIRC reconfigure Civica Authority to meet the business requirements of NIRC with an initial focus on simplifying the chart of accounts and general ledger.
-As the basis for all financial management reporting these two indexes are critical to accurately record all financial transactions during each accounting cycle. н Budgeting Systems and Budgeting Systems and Approach Enterprise Resource Planning (ERP) 68.
-NIRC improve integration between the Civica Finance module and other corporate systems to leverage the revised chart of accounts. М Approach Enterprise Resource Planning 68.
-NIRC improve integration between the Civica Finance module and other corporate systems to leverage M
+As the basis for all financial management reporting these two indexes are critical to accurately record all financial transactions during each accounting cycle. Н Budgeting Systems and Approach Enterprise Resource Planning 68.
+NIRC improve integration between the Civica Finance module and other corporate systems to leverage the revised chart of accounts. М (ERP) Fit for Purpose Recommendations 69.
+NIRC negotiate an improved support plan with Civica to improve responsiveness.
+M recommendations 70.
+NIRC establish a mentoring relationship with a sister council using Civica, such as Port Macquarie-Hastings, to encourage knowledge sharing and professional development.
+M 71.
+NIRC provide staff with training in the use of Civica as the core enterprise platform.
+M